breadboard with rgb led pico w

 Options for additional components and power for the Arduino

 What options are there for the use of motors in our project?
 There are many types of motors.
-There are 3 basic types (more info): Most light servo motors can be used directly with an Arduino (no motor driver/controller required).
-For some heavier types and for many DC and stepper motors you do need a … Continue reading Options for additional components and power for the Arduino
+There are 3 basic types (more info): Most light servo motors, like the common SG90 (which you can borrow from Fjodor), can be used directly with an Arduino (no motor driver/controller required).
+For some heavier types and … Continue reading Options for additional components and power for the Arduino

 BLE-Nano with RGB LED